 Business Process Performance Indicators

-For each Business Process referenced in SEC Section H13.1A, the DCC shall measure the combination of SRVs attempted by a Service User for an iteration of that process and report the percentage of those iterations across all Service Users that returned at least one failure Alert or that did not return a response.
+For each Business Process referenced below, the DCC shall measure the combination of SRVs attempted by a Service User for an iteration of that process and report the percentage of those iterations across all Service Users that returned at least one failure Alert or that did not return a response.
 This metric would be defined as an Indicator.

 The DCC shall also use non-communicating Devices identified during each Business Process as a proxy for gauging estate health.

+Business Process Performance Indicators set out the percentage of each of the Business Processes described in the table below which is delivered within the applicable Round Trip Time (RTT).